naireyes/restaurant-landing-page/README.md

 css

 ## Acknowledgement
-Templatemo for the landing page template
-Unsplash for the images
+Templatemo for the landing page template and Unsplash for the images

 Photo by Shawn Ang on Unsplash - restaurant scene image Photo by Anna Tukhfatullina Food Photographer/Stylist on Unsplash - slice of cake